Generalizations and properties of the principal eigenvalue of elliptic operators in unbounded domains: Abstract

 \section{Abstract}

-Using three different notions of generalized \pe\ of linear second order elliptic operators in unbounded domains, we derive necessary and sufficient conditions for the validity of the \MP, as well as for the existence of positive eigenfunctions satisfying Dirichlet boundary conditions.
+Using three different notions of generalized \pe\ of linear second order elliptic operators in unbounded domains, we derive necessary and sufficient conditions for the validity of the \MP, as well as for the existence of positive eigenfunctions for the Dirichlet problem.
 Relations between these \pe s, their simplicity and several other properties are further discussed.

 {\em MSC 2010: }{Primary} 35J15; {Secondary} 35B09, 35B50, 35P15.

 {\em Keywords: }Elliptic equations, unbounded domains, principal eigenvalue, positive solutions, maximum principle.